 Estrogen and progesterone stimulate cells called melanocytes in your skin, causing them to produce more melanin, the pigment that tans and darkens your skin.
 Increased melanin production is what makes your skin change color during pregnancy.

-At some point during your second trimester, you may notice a dark brown band running down the middle of your abdomen, between your belly button and pubic area.
-This band is called the linea alba.
+At some point during your second trimester, you may notice a dark brown line running down the middle of your abdomen, between your belly button and pubic area.
+This line is called the linea alba.
 You’ve always had it, but before your pregnancy it was too light to see.

 When melanin production increases during pregnancy, the line gets darker and more obvious.
 Then it’s called the linea nigra.